-I had a pair of American Crows nesting in one of my trees this year.
-The adult Crows have been entertaining to watch.
-I have seen behavior that I wasn’t aware of.
-They would bring food to the birdbath and place it in the water or on the edge.
-They would get a drink and take the food to the nest.
-Sometimes they would leave food at the birdbath and then come back later to get it.
-They would also let me know when to refill the birdbath by cawing loudly.
+As a Bird Photographer, I was thrilled to have a pair of American Crows nesting in one of my trees this year.
+The adults were fascinating to observe, engaging in behavior I had never witnessed before.
+They would bring food to the birdbath and carefully place it in the water or on its rim, taking turns to drink and retrieve the food for the nest.
+Sometimes, they would even cache food at the birdbath and return later to retrieve it.
+The cawing of the adults also acted as a reminder for me to refill the birdbath when necessary.

 • Date Taken: June 13, 2020

 • Aperture: f7.1

 • Shutter speed: 1/120 sec. – 1/240 sec. on 2nd photo

 • Exposure Mode: Aperture Priority

 • Lens: Canon EF 100-400 mm f/4.5-5.6L IS II with a Fringer EF-FX Pro